-Happy first Advent everyone!
-Here is this year’s Advent wreath for you.
+Happy first Advent, everyone!
+Here is this year’s four candles Advent wreath for you.

 If you have followed along for some time, you might have expected me to announce my annual 12 Days of Christmas decorating series.
-After all I have done it for several years.
-There was my Red & White Christmas decor of 2011, my rustic natural Christmas decorations of 2012, my crafty woody Christmas of 2013, and of course my white Nordic Christmas house of 2014.
+After all, I have done it for several years.
+There was my Red & White Christmas decor, my rustic natural Christmas decorations, my crafty woody Christmas, and of course, my white Nordic Christmas house.
 And for the longest time, I was still expecting to do my series this year as well.
 I actually had a lot of projects planned in my head already.

-But than life happened and things changed, and priorities shifted.
-Not only for me, but also for my fellow 12 day-ers.
-And so in mutual agreement we decided that we’d go with the flow and not force ourselves into something that might not be as fun anymore.
+But then life happened, and things changed, and priorities shifted not only for me but also for my fellow 12-day-ers.
+And so in mutual agreement, we decided that we’d go with the flow and not force ourselves into something that might not be as fun anymore.

-Other years around this time, I would have been in Christmas mode for weeks already.
-Frantically trying to prepare myself for the series.
-This year I have been totally relaxed about it, and I hadn’t even given much thoughts to Christmas at all.
+In other years around this time, I would have been in Christmas mode for weeks already.
+Frantically trying to prepare for the series.
+This year I have been totally relaxed about it, and I hadn’t even given much thought to Christmas at all.

 And I might break with traditions this year, but I couldn’t break with the very first one.
-And that is that I always start my Christmas decorating season with a four candle Advent wreath.
+And that is why I always start my Christmas decorating season with a four candles Advent wreath.

 So I set out to work.

 I pulled this one together with what I had on hand.
-Which in this case meant a faux Christmas wreath from Ikea.
+Which, in this case, meant a faux Christmas wreath from Ikea.
 I hadn’t planned on using it as a wreath.
-It is a bit of skimpy cheap looking one.
-I pulled it out of the discount corner at Ikea, and basically bought it for the iron frame on the back (those are so expensive to buy), fully planning on dismantling it.
+It is a bit of a skimpy cheap, looking one.
+I pulled it out of the discount corner at Ikea and basically bought it for the iron frame on the back (those are so expensive to buy), fully planning on dismantling it.

 But I thought it could work for now.
-I stuffed some more faux greens in there and than I faced the challenge of figuring out how to attach the candles.
+I stuffed some more faux greens in there to not make it look skimpy anymore but instead make it look full and elegant.
+Step 1 finished.

-I tried out several things and nothing worked.
-So I rummaged once more through my stash so see what I could use.
-When my eyes fell on this particularly ugly thing I found thrifting one day:
+I tried out several things, and nothing worked.
+So I rummaged once more through my stash to see what I could use.
+When my eyes fell on this particularly ugly thing, I found thrifting one day:

-Funny how the serendipity of things work, because in a million years I could not have come up with adding that lovely rusty element in there, but as things turned out I think that ‘handle’ adds just the perfect touch.
+It is funny how the serendipity of things work because in a million years, I could not have come up with adding that lovely rusty element in there, but as things turned out, I think that ‘handle’ adds just the perfect touch.

 Okay, the loyal reader who is paying attention might be wondering by now: where is this wreath standing?
 What is that marble surface?
 Have I seen that before?